 Where time synchronisation is via a GPS, the GPS's NMEA port should be connected to a serial port on the server, with the PPS signal on the DCD line of the serial port.
-Remember to make the correct symbolic link (/dev/gps0) to the serial port at boot time - refer to section 7.7.2.
+Make the correct symbolic link (/dev/gps0) to the serial port at boot time - refer to section 7.7.2.